numba/numba/docs/source/extending/overloading-guide.rst

   for the ``axis`` keyword.

-* When writing tests for the functionality itself, it's useful to include handling of non-finite values; arrays with different shapes and layouts;
-  complex inputs; scalar inputs; inputs with types for which support is not documented (e.g. a function which the NumPy docs say requires a float or int input might also 'work' if given a bool or complex input).
+* When writing tests for the functionality itself, it's useful to include handling of non-finite values, arrays with different shapes and layouts, complex inputs, scalar inputs, inputs with types for which support is not documented (e.g. a function which the NumPy docs say requires a float or int input might also 'work' if given a bool or complex input).